fusioncharts/fusionexport-apexcharts-samples/README.md

 ## Java

 To run Java example, create a gradle project and install all the dependencies.
-Once dependencies are installed, run the `script.java` file.
+Once dependencies are installed, run the `example_1.java` file as Java application

 ------
 That's it!
 If you need any help feel free to reach out to [support@fusioncharts.com](mailto:support@fusioncharts.com) or submit an issue.
 We are more than happy to help you.